NexPlayer/Android-SDK/properties.md

 This property can be enabled if audio and video synchronization are not important, and if real-time behavior is needed between the server and the client.

-In normal cases, this shouldnotbe used (it should be set to zero) because it will cause video and audio to quickly lose synchronization for most normal media streams.
+In normal cases, this should not be used (it should be set to zero) because it will cause video and audio to quickly lose synchronization for most normal media streams.

 **Type:** boolean